Inference based on Kotlarski's Identity: Introduction

 It is also worth mentioning that we chose to use the Hermite polynomial sieve among other sieves in this paper.
 The Hermite polynomial sieve has been in fact already known in the literature to be useful to approximate ``smooth density with unbounded support'' \citep{chen:2007} -- also see her discussion of \cite{gallant/nychka:1987} therein.
 In addition to this known advantage, we also find this sieve particularly useful for the deconvolution problem.
 Note that the deconvolution problem involves applications of the Fourier transform operation and the inverse Fourier transform operation.
 To our convenience, the Hermite functions are eigen-functions of the Fourier transform operator.
 While we deal with simultaneous restrictions in terms of density and characteristic functions, we can use the Hermite polynomial sieve to approximate both the density and characteristic functions without having to apply the Fourier transform or the Fourier inverse because of the eigen-function property.
 This convenient property saves computational time and resources as costly numerical integration within each iteration of a numerical optimization routine would be necessary if any other sieve were used.
 Furthermore, we find that a couple of properties of the Hermite functions (namely the Schr\"odinger equation for a harmonic oscillator and a pair of recursive equations) can be exploited to obtain informative bias bounds of the Hermite polynomial sieve, which in turn contributes to informative inference we establish in this paper.

 The rest of the paper is organized as follows.
 Section \ref{sec:moment_restrictions} derives linear complex-valued moment restrictions based on Kotlarski's identity.
 Section \ref{sec:construction} presents how to compute the confidence band.
 Section \ref{sec:properties} presents asymptotic properties of the confidence band.
+Section \ref{sec:practical} discusses practical considerations.
 Section \ref{sec:simulation} illustrates simulation studies.
 The paper concludes in Section \ref{sec:conclusion}.
 All mathematical derivations and details are delegated to the appendix.
-We also provide a practical guideline in Appendix \ref{sec:practical}.